Millions of abuse videos removed in hours! NCOSE named as major reason.

 Take a moment to let this sink in.
 Pause.
 Realize that raising your voice has been worth it.

 Pornhub, when announcing the change, noted that these developments are directly caused by the efforts spearheaded by the National Center on Sexual Exploitation as well as Exodus Cry and its #Traffickinghub campaign.
 Thousands of you joined us in demanding change and now Pornhub has removed millions of videos.
-Videos of rape, incest, child sexual abuse, forced/coerced/secretly filmed sex acts, videos with racist, misogynist, violent themes.
+Videos of rape, incest, child sexual abuse, forced/coerced/secretly filmed sex acts, videos with racist, misogynist, violent, and anti-LGBTQ+ themes.
 10.6 million of those videos have come down today in the matter of hours.

 But the fight is not over!
 We must use this momentum to continue dismantling the sexual exploitation industry.